kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 ### Node Stages

-This example shows how to configure the simplest and fastest stages of Node resource, which is also the default Node stages for Kwok.
+This example shows how to configure the simplest and fastest stages of Node resource, which is also the default Node stages for `kwok`.

 [Default Node Stages](https://github.com/kubernetes-sigs/kwok/blob/main/stages/node-fast.yaml)